I feel utterly exhausted tonight.

 She’s one of my most compassionate friends I have.
 She always shares a word or two of understanding and never jumps right into problem solving mode.
 She offers the listening ear, without judgement which a good friend always does and today was no different.

-She described my feelings as “emotional exhaustion” and right away, I replied, “Nailed it!”
+She described my feelings as “emotional exhaustion” and I glowingly replied, “Nailed it!”

 In the past three months, I’ve presented in four major mental health events, one of which was my own author reading at Western Sky Books.
 I’ve discovered in this past year that I really enjoy sharing my story with others to help them break the ice about their own personal struggles.
 Time after time, after each presentation I make, I receive the warmest words of gratitude and appreciation from audience members for sharing about my stories of childhood abuse, trauma and my struggles as an adult with anger, depression and anxiety.
 This is always (and I mean ALWAYS) followed by at least one individual who openly shares about their personal challenges and experiences, relating them to mine.